seanpm2001/Learn/List/GitHub/Linguist/Unsupported/README.md

 - [ ] Lingo
 - [ ] Lucid
 - [ ] NetREXX
+- [ ] M4Sugar (commonly seen in the inner-linguist, but cannot get it to show as anything other than M4 on the outer Linguist)
 - [ ] Mallard
 - [ ] Matrix (seanpm2001)
 - [ ] Maxima